Code-Institute-Submissions/SerjMartin-Funakoshi-Club_AprResub/README.md

  ### Libraries

-  - For the account registration used Django-allauth library
+  - For the account registration used [Django-allauth](https://django-allauth.readthedocs.io/en/latest/) library
-  - For the feature images and CSS support used the Cloudinary library
+  - For the feature images and CSS support used the [Cloudinary library](https://cloudinary.com/)
-  - For the comments used Crispy forms library
+  - For the comments used [Crispy forms](https://django-crispy-forms.readthedocs.io/en/latest/) library
-  - For the login/logout templates used default account templates from Allauth library
+  - For the login/logout templates used default account templates from [Allauth](https://django-allauth.readthedocs.io/en/latest/) library
+  - For Awesome icons used [Font Awesome](https://fontawesome.com/)

  ### Programming languages